ElektraInitiative/libelektra/doc/help/kdb-get.md

   Very useful to debug fallback and overrides.
 - `-d`, `--debug`:
   Give debug information.
 Prints additional debug information in case of errors/warnings.
+- `-N`, `--namespace=NS`:
+  Use the specified namespace in case the provided key does not already have a namespace.

 ## EXAMPLES